US coronavirus cases reach 1,000 as millions more testing kits are on the way to labs across the country

 Cases of the virus have been reported in 37 states and the District of Columbia.
 As it spreads, universities across the country have announced plans to temporarily shut down campuses in favor of online lessons, festivals and concerts from coast to coast have been postponed and local leaders are urging more companies to let their employees work from home.

-"It doesn't matter if you're in a state that has no cases or one case," said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+"We would like the country to realize that, as a nation, we can't be doing the kinds of things we were doing a few months ago.
+That it doesn't matter if you're in a state that has no cases or one case, you have to start taking seriously what you can do now," Fauci said.

 "Everybody should say, 'All hands on deck.
-This is what we need to do.'"
+This is what we need to do,'" he said.

 Hard-hit areas work to curb spread